 How to Keep a Steady Stream of Jobs as a Freelance Medical Writer

-how-to-keep-a-steady-stream-of-jobs-as-a-freelance-medical-writerFreelance medical writers tend to develop a roster of trusted clients that they work for consistently.
-When clients find someone who is reliable, knows their business, and produces high-quality work, they'll stick with them.
+It is a mutually beneficial arrangement.
+When clients find a reliable freelancer who knows their business and produces high-quality work, they'll stick with them.

-But even the busiest and most successful medical writers need to cultivate new business constantly.
-There are steps you can take to identify new freelance medical writer jobs that are a good fit for you, while keeping up with your current workload.
+However, even busy and successful medical writers need to continually cultivate new business contacts.
+There are steps you can take to identify new freelance opportunities that are a good fit for you, while keeping up with your current workload.

-• You're busy now, but major changes are brewing for one or more important clients, and your future work prospects are uncertain.
+• You're busy now, but clients are experiencing major changes and your future work prospects are uncertain.

 • Your current projects are winding down, and suddenly there are no new assignments on the horizon.
 Your earnings stream will take a dive unless you find something soon.

-• You want to work a more normal schedule and escape the evenings-and-weekends pattern that currently cuts into much of your personal or family time.
-But the projects that you keep must pay well enough to maintain your current income.
+• You want to work a more normal schedule and escape the evenings-and-weekends pattern that currently cuts into your personal or family time.
+But the projects that you keep must compensate you well enough to maintain your current income.

 Part of running a thriving freelance business is staying ahead of the curve and continuing to turn up new opportunities today that could turn into well-paying, steady work in the future.
 The axiom for freelance success still applies: Always do great work, and never stop marketing.